 - Show secretary must council scribes to verify the test is correct with regards to rider and test being ridden BEFORE the ride begins.
 It is helpful if the caller announces the rider’s number and test before test begins.

-- Entry fees should be appropriate for the location of the show
+- Entry fees should be appropriate for the location and status of the show

-- Maximum of 4 On the Ground Tests per horse per day
+- Maximum of 4 Under Saddle test per horse per day.
+Maximum of 4 On the Ground Tests per horse per day

 - Refund policy must be clearly stated on the premium and registration, and posted at the show office.

-- All entries must be Handshake Member.Click Here for Membership
+- All entries must be Handshake Member.Click Here for Handshake

-- Gathering/Show must have a judge’s scribe
+- Gathering/Show must have a judge’s scribe.

-- Gathering/Show must provide appropriate amenities for the judge (table/chair/pens/pencils/note paper/bell, water, blankets for warmth if needed)
+- Gathering/Show must provide appropriate amenities for the judge (table/chair/pens/pencils/note paper/bell, water, blankets for warmth if needed).

-- Gathering/Show must provide adequate breaks for judges
+- Gathering/Show must provide adequate breaks for judges.

 - Judge must have a brief meeting with competitors the morning of the first day of Gathering/Show for introductions and to answer any questions.